opendena/coding-style/README.md

 This config is available in a [`.editorconfig`](.editorconfig)

+## Line length
+Line length must be 80 characters or less.

 ## Strict mode
 Always declare `'use strict';` at the top of your files.